 Managing customer data efficiently is a core business function.
 For many smaller businesses, the first customer database or customer relationship management software (CRM) is an Excel file or Google Sheets spreadsheet, containing customer, order, and payment information.
 Yet, spreadsheets are prone to breakdowns, data errors, and inaccuracies.
 A robust customer database built on a scalable and secure architecture can help overcome these problems.

 Let’s go ahead and learn how to develop a customer database.
-Scroll down to access a free template application that stores data about customers, orders, and suppliers.
+Scroll down to access a template customer database application that stores data about customers, orders, and suppliers.

 Investing in a customer database is not just about storing customer data; it’s about leveraging that data to build stronger customer relationships, optimize operations, and ultimately, increase profitability.